Hodapp87/scala_cf3/README.md

 What this wants to be:
- - A parser and renderer for Context Free, usable as a Processing sketch, and adding in some additional features such as realtime animation.
+ - A parser and renderer for Context Free, usable as a Processing sketch, and adding in some additional features such as realtime animation and hardware rendering.

 References
  - Context Free: http://www.contextfreeart.org/